 This will look different for everyone and should be based on your business data (step 1) and no one else’s!

-How much should I pay myself as a sole business owner?
+How much should you pay myself as a small business owner?

 The big question, right?

 So: I recommend paying yourself based on a percentage of your revenue.